ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 ## Summary
 ### General Motivation

-[Ray on spark](https://github.com/ray-project/enhancements/blob/main/reps/2022-09-19-ray-on-spark.md) supports launch the Ray cluster over spark cluster, and the Ray cluster resource requests are converted to spark cluster resources requests.
-But currently, Ray on spark does not support Ray cluster autoscaling, it only supports starting a Ray cluster with fixed number of worker nodes, and all worker nodes are configured with a fixed shape, i.e., all Ray on spark worker nodes are configured with the same CPU / GPU / memory resources config.
+[Ray on spark](https://github.com/ray-project/enhancements/blob/main/reps/2022-09-19-ray-on-spark.md) supports launching the Ray cluster over spark cluster.
+But currently, Ray on spark does not support Ray cluster autoscaling, it only supports starting a Ray cluster with fixed number of worker nodes.

 The purpose of Ray on spark autoscaling is to support following scenarios:

-- For a standalone mode apache spark cluster, assuming multiple users share the spark cluster, and one user submits a spark application that running a Ray on spark cluster.
-If Ray on spark autoscaling is supported, and the spark application enables [dynamic resources allocation](https://spark.apache.org/docs/3.4.1/job-scheduling.html#dynamic-resource-allocation), then the Ray on spark cluster starts with zero Ray worker nodes, and when Ray jobs are submitted, then the Ray on spark cluster requests more Ray worker nodes by demands (i.e. scales up), it will trigger more spark executors launching for this spark application, after Ray jobs completes, then the Ray on spark cluster scales down, it will terminate idle Ray worker nodes and then trigger some idle spark executor termination.
+- For a standalone mode apache spark cluster, assuming multiple users share the spark cluster, and one user submits a spark application that runs a Ray on spark cluster.
+If Ray on spark autoscaling is supported, and the spark application enables [dynamic resources allocation](https://spark.apache.org/docs/3.4.1/job-scheduling.html#dynamic-resource-allocation), then the Ray on spark cluster starts with zero Ray worker nodes.
+When Ray jobs are submitted, the Ray on spark cluster requests more Ray worker nodes based on demands (i.e. scales up).
+It will launch more spark executors for this spark application.
+After Ray jobs completes, then the Ray on spark cluster scales down.
+It will terminate idle Ray worker nodes and then trigger some idle spark executor termination.
 So that with Ray on spark autoscaling feature enabled, when the Ray on spark cluster is idle, it does not occupy spark worker resources.

-- For a databricks spark cluster that enables [databricks cluster autoscaling](https://docs.databricks.com/en/clusters/cluster-config-best-practices.html#autoscaling), with Ray on spark autoscaling enabled, we can start the databricks spark cluster with zero initial spark workers, and when Ray jobs are submitted, it triggers Ray on spark cluster scaling up, then it triggers databricks spark cluster scales up.
-Vice versa, when Ray jobs complete, it triggers Ray on spark cluster scaling down, then it triggers databricks spark cluster scales down.
-This feature helps databricks users to improve cloud resource utilization.
+- For a databricks spark cluster that enables [databricks cluster autoscaling](https://docs.databricks.com/en/clusters/cluster-config-best-practices.html#autoscaling), with Ray on spark autoscaling enabled, we can start the databricks spark cluster with zero initial spark workers.
+When Ray jobs are submitted, it triggers Ray on spark cluster scaling up and the underlying databricks spark cluster scaling up.
+When Ray jobs complete, it triggers Ray on spark cluster scaling down and the underlying databricks spark cluster scaling down.
+This feature helps databricks users to improve cloud resource utilization and save cost.

 #### Key requirements:
-- Supports apache/spark cluster that is configured with [standalone mode](https://spark.apache.org/docs/3.4.1/spark-standalone.html)
+- Supports Apache Spark cluster that is configured with [standalone mode](https://spark.apache.org/docs/3.4.1/spark-standalone.html)
 - Support Apache Spark application that enables dynamic resources allocation.
 - Supports databricks spark cluster that enables spark worker autoscaling